 All secondary must be compatible to suit accessibility.

 This means that very minimal changes are to be made to the secondary residence once built can be converted to comply with C class disability (min Requirements).

 I recently reviewed a number of applications open for public notification by the planning authority and noticed a lack of compliance with many rules on each application.
-I go to great lengths and costs to make sure that we comply with all the disability and planning rules and we get it signed off by our disability architect.
+I go to great lengths and costs to make sure that we comply with all the disability and planning rules to allow for clients to plan for future requirements.